ASUCICREPO/mag-potluck/README.md

 # Mag-Potluck

 ## Project Overview
-A serverless web application that eases the communication between health care providers and transport agencies in rural areas.
+Mag potluck is a serverless web application that eases the communication between health care providers and transport agencies in rural areas.
 This aims to help the elderly to avoid fruitless hospital visits in case of a cancelled or postponed appointment.
 ## Description
 Older adults in rural communities overcome long distances, limited